 Newer Topics - Among the topics on this page is the

-new visitor center and museum, which opened on April 14, 2008, and the newly restored
+newer visitor center and museum, which opened on April 14, 2008, and the restored

 Cyclorama painting, which reopened on September 26, 2008.